 - The atmosphere is relaxed and fun.
 No one there is taking things too seriously—well, besides the games!

 - There aren’t many healthy options.
 At all.
 I know their target demographic is probably not the “health nut” crowd, but I think Americans are generally getting more informed about their health and BWW seems woefully behind.

-Nosh on celery sticks!
+Nosh on celery sticks and carrot sticks!
 They normally bring you a big plate and don’t be afraid to ask for more to munch on!
-There are also two side salads available that will help you fill up and get in some healthy vegetables.

 Healthy eating at Buffalo Wild Wings CAN be done!
 You just have to be intentional.